Jinggoy Estrada: Personal life

-In 1989, Estrada married Ma.
-Presentacion "Precy" Vitug with whom he has four children, namely: Janella Marie, Joseph Luis Manuel, Julian Emilio, and Julienne.
+In 1989, Estrada married Maria Presentacion "Precy" Vitug with whom he has four children, namely: Janella Marie, Joseph Luis Manuel, Julian Emilio, and Julienne.
 His daughter Janella is the current Undersecretary of the National Authority for Child Care (an attached agency of the Department of Social Welfare and Development) since 2022, after serving as a councilor and Vice Mayor of San Juan.
 His wife and son Joseph Luis Manuel were nominees of the Balikatan of Filipino Families (BFF) party-list, which ran but failed to secure congressional seats in 2025.